BitCANN/bitcann-contracts/README.md

 ### Cashtokens

 The contracts talk to each other through cashtokens.
-There are 4 types of cashtokens:
+There are 4 types in this system:
 - [RegistrationNFTs](#registrationnfts)
 - [AuctionNFT](#auctionnft)
 - [AuthorizedThreadNFTs](#authorizedthreadnfts)